November 15-17, 2024

 Skills for Preparation

 Trail to Troop has an array of events to help with den team building, skill development and fun.
-A prepared Scout and den will have reviewed skills required for rank in the Arrow of Light Scout Handbook so that these skills are second scents when they are ready to cross over into a troop.
+A prepared Scout and den will have reviewed skills required for rank in the Arrow of Light and Webelos Scout Handbook so that these skills are second scents when they are ready to cross over into a troop.
 The Scout Handbook is the best source for skills needed for Trail to Troop.

 Possible events and skills necessary to compete at Trail to Troop: